 “Perform qualitative analysis of query sources as measured at root and TLD servers and provide proactive user notification.”
 This approach would require the root servers to have measurement capabilities they did not yet possess, so it was not an option in the short term.

-“Implement structured, short-term test periods (“controlled interruption”), in which end users utilizing a proposed gTLD will experience a failure, and then be given time (after each short-term test period) for planning and effectuating remediation efforts specific to their environment.
+“Implement structured, short-term test periods (‘controlled interruption’), in which end users utilizing a proposed gTLD will experience a failure, and then be given time (after each short-term test period) for planning and effectuating remediation efforts specific to their environment.
 This approach triggers the errors in a more controlled environment, and can be used as an early warning system to notify potentially impacted parties.
 There are two variations to notification in this approach:”

 Loopback address usage (127.0.53.53)